 In addition, Terrace Park - Camp Dennison is home to many people who could be described as "urban sophisticates", which are people who are not only wealthy and employed in professional occupations, but highly educated to boot.
 Urban sophisticates have urbane tastes - whether they reside in a big or small city, a suburb, or a little town.
 Urban sophisticates support bookstores, quality clothing stores, enjoy luxury travel, and in big cities, they are truly the patrons of the arts, attending and supporting institutions such as opera, symphony, ballet, and theatre.

-Because of many things, Terrace Park - Camp Dennison is a great place for families with children to consider.
-First of all, many other families with children live here, making Terrace Park - Camp Dennison a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Terrace Park - Camp Dennison has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Terrace Park - Camp Dennison is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Terrace Park - Camp Dennison’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 The per capita income in Terrace Park - Camp Dennison in 2022 was $81,259, which is wealthy relative to Ohio and the nation.
 This equates to an annual income of $325,036 for a family of four.